jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 In short, Rousseau noticed how the classic story works to advance and help society, and the other two work to enrich the selfish artists and distract the masses.
 And that's where we are today.
 At that's the problem Techvolution has to solve with a click.

-**ANNO 1800 - bs jobs?
-I think put in, how people want to contribute and thus be part of a good story.**
+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/EnormousFavorableAustraliancurlew' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

+_Please enable the sound.
+We're not "being the cause" because we're not free to be player gods.
+But, it's your right to feel the joy of majic as you evolve humanity in the game of civilization.
+You will again soon, if you can see antagonism is your biggest enemy.
+Credit: [Wisecrack](https://www.youtube.com/watch?v=_Lngf3J8vN4)_

 ## Clicking

-We've already seen this click above.
-When the player of Civilization 6 pressed upgrade, and the people sung, "do you hear the people sing" on the Paris Main Street.
+We've already seen Main Street click a new philosophy.
+When the player god of Civilization 6 pressed upgrade, and the people sung, "do you hear the people sing" on the Paris Main Street.

-You can see this click in more detail in the movie called _The Matrix_.
-This classic story is about a dystopian future.
-Most of humanity is unknowingly trapped inside a simulated reality called the Matrix.
-The dream world is created by machines to distract humans while using their bodies as an energy source.
+You can also see this click in the movie called _The Matrix_.
+This classic story is about a dystopian Earth in the not too distant future.
+Our planet is a dark place where most of humanity is unknowingly trapped inside a simulated reality called the matrix.
+The dream world is created by machines to distract humans while using our bodies as an energy source.

 The matrix looks and feels like 1990s America.
 It's a wonderfully believable world of dark majic.
 A never-ending spectacle story to keep the selfish machines in power.

 The story's hero is a regular person named Neo.
-He's the hero because he risks asking a question, "what is the Matrix?".
+Neo means new by the way.
+It's a fitting name because Neo starts his adventure to heroism by asking and innocent question, "what is the Matrix?"

-<div style='position:relative; padding-bottom:calc(41.60% + 44px)'><iframe src='https://gfycat.com/ifr/ImpossibleOpenHoverfly' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p><a href="https://gfycat.com/discover/matrix-gifs">from Matrix GIFs</a> <a href="https://gfycat.com/impossibleopenhoverfly-the-matrix-laurence-fishburne-carrie-anne-moss">via Gfycat</a></p>
+This is a powerful question because if the rules are stacked against you, throw awaying ones beliefs, and rebuilding a new philosophy, is the only way regain the advantage.

+<div style="width:100%;height:0;padding-bottom:76%;position:relative;"><iframe src="https://giphy.com/embed/2lkTXtXEzXooU" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/movie-sci-fi-the-matrix-2lkTXtXEzXooU">via GIPHY</a></p>

-His willingness to question reality, eventually gets him recruited by the few untapped humans rebelling against the machines.
-Neo rises to the occasion and learns to see through the dark majic of the matrix's illusions.
-Even better, Neo learns to bend the rules of the virtual world.
+Neo's willingness to question reality eventually gets him recruited.
+Neo isn't alone.
+There are other untapped humans also rebelling against the machines.

+Neo joins them.
+Soon he learns how to see through the dark majic of the matrix's illusions.
+Even better, Neo realizes the supposed unbreakable rules of the virtual world are fake.

 By ignoring the rules, Neo learns many new abilities like jumping high, moving fast, and soon even how to dodge bullets.

+All because he questions the rules.

+<div class="tenor-gif-embed" data-postid="4621909" data-share-method="host" data-width="100%" data-aspect-ratio="2.4057971014492754"><a href="https://tenor.com/view/the-matrix-neo-keanu-reeves-morpheus-laurence-fishburne-gif-4621909">The Matrix Neo GIF</a> from <a href="https://tenor.com/search/thematrix-gifs">Thematrix GIFs</a></div><script type="text/javascript" async src="https://tenor.com/embed.js"></script>

 Neo soon gets noticed by the enforcers.
-The "Agents" who seek out rulebreakers and punish them with their Death Star of inhuman powers.
-Neo counters by adapting more levers of power such as guns, explosions, and helicopters.
+The "Agents" who seek out rulebreakers and punish them with their powers of inhuman strength, speed, and loyalty of the people still stuck in the matrix.
+Neo counters by mastering more levers of power such as guns, explosions, and helicopters.

-to stop bullets in mid-air because he can finally "decode the rules of the Matrix".

-Neo wins, precisely because he can break the rules.
-While the Agents are bound by their rulebook, Neo can expand his horizons.
-He learns fully "decode the Matrix" and can thus stop bullets.
+Neo wins.
+Because while the Agents are powerful because they master the rules of the ruling philosophy, they are also bound by their own rulebook.
+Neo is making a new way of life, and is free to expand his horizons.
+Neo becomes so free, he can fully "decode the Matrix".

-GIF MATRIX
+As Frederick Douglass would agree, freedom of thought is the greatest power of all.

+<div style="width:100%;height:0;padding-bottom:71%;position:relative;"><iframe src="https://giphy.com/embed/fV0oSDsZ4UgdW" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/the-matrix-neo-thomas-anderson-fV0oSDsZ4UgdW">via GIPHY</a></p>

-After Neo defeats Agent Smith, he calls his former bosses and says:
+After Neo defeats Agent Smith, he calls the machine's bosses and says:

   >I know you're out there.
 I can feel you now.
 I know you're afraid.
 You're afraid of us.
 You're afraid of change.
 I don't know the future.
 I didn't come here to tell you how this is going to end.
 I came here to tell you how this is going to begin.
 I'm going to hang up this phone.
 And then I'm going to show these people what you don't want them to see.
 I'm going to show them a world without you.
 A world without rules and controls, without borders or boundaries.
 A world where anything is possible.
 Where we go from there, is a choice I leave to you.

 Rousseau would have been proud.

 Let's see how we can learn from the French philosopher and Neo to click our new philosophy for ourselves.

 ## Protagonist Kings